-Andrea Gadberry is an Assistant Professor in Comparative Literature and the Gallatin School at NYU.
+Andrea Gadberry is an Associate Professor in Comparative Literature and the Gallatin School at NYU.

 Jessie Hock was appointed to a tenure-track position in the English Department at Vanderbilt University.

-Celine Piser is a lecturer in Comparative Literature at UC Davis and winner of the Anne & Benjamin Goor Prize in Jewish Studies.
+Celine Piser is a Grants Writer and winner of the Anne & Benjamin Goor Prize in Jewish Studies.

 Juan Caballero: Assistant Professor, Spanish & Hispanic Studies department, Earlham College in Richmond, Indiana; previously he was in the Department of Spanish and Hispanic Studies at Earlham College.

 Sarah Chihaya: Assistant Professor, Department of English, Princeton University.

 Karina Palau was appointed to several lectureships at UC Berkeley, both in the department of Comparative Literature and the Fall Program for Freshman.

 Karen Spira is an Assistant Professor of Spanish at Guilford College.

 Munia Bhaumik is now an Assistant Professor at Emory University in the Department of Comparative Literature.

 Javier Jiménez is an Assistant Dean at Georgetown University.
 His primary responsibilities include advising students through their junior and senior years as well as working on diversity, equity, and inclusion initiatives within Georgetown College and Georgetown's Hilltop campus.